peter-w-bryant/Optimal-Inversion-Counter/README.md

 ## CS577: Algorithms Assignment Specification

 Implement the optimal algorithm for inversion counting in either C, C++, C#, Java, or Python.
-Be efficient and implement it in O(n log n) time, where n is the number of elements in the ranking.
+Be efficient and implement it in O(nlogn) time, where n is the number of elements in the ranking.
 The input will start with an positive integer, giving the number of instances that follow.
 For each instance, there will be a positive integer, giving the number of elements in the ranking.